Yechezkel Levenstein: Biography

-From 5695 (1935), for about 2 years he served as mashgiach of Yeshivas Lomza in Petach Tikvah, "despite the very difficult, poverty stricken life he led in Petach Tikvah."
+From 5695 (1935), for about 2 years he was the mashgiach of Yeshivas Lomza in Petach Tikvah.

-His impact was not only on the yeshiva but on some students who became "well known roshei yeshiva."

 Shanghai

 News reached Shanghai Adar 5703 (1943), where the Mir spent the war years, of the murders of so many of Lithuanian Jewry.
 The eulogy of the martyrs by the mashgiach was published in a book, Mimizrach Shemesh.

 Yeshivos

 The Yeshivos that he founded or strongly influenced include: